gt-cs3220-23fall/cs3220-labs/lab1/README.md

 ## FAQ for part-1

 **(Q)** How do I run a specific test file? \
 **(A)** Please see ["define.vh"](define.vh): you need to change line 21 to change which test file to read: **`define IDMEMINITFILE  "test1.mem"**.
-You need to change "test1.mem" into "test2.mem" etc, and then run command "make" in your terminal under lab1 folder.
+You need to change "test1.mem" into "test2.mem" etc (be sure it points to the right file path, change "/home/zhifan/workspace/cs3220-23fall/lab1/" to your local lab1 folder), and then run command "make" in your terminal under lab1 folder.
 Please note that both imem and dmem use the SAME "IDMEMINITFILE".

 **(Q)** How do I know whether my implementation is correct or not? \
 **(A)** If you are using verilator, you would see "Pass" message.